-We asked retailers from across the country they can best facilitate and manage a successful used-bow program and how they are liquidating their used-bow inventory.
+We asked archery shop owners from across the country how they can best facilitate and manage a successful used-bow program, as well as how they are liquidating their used-bow inventory.
 Here’s what they had to say.

 Arkansas Trading & Loan, Inc. / Russellville, Arkansas

 Our used-bow program is a little different than most since we’re an archery pro shop and a pawn shop.
 Most of our used bows come in through pawn.
 In general, pawn is a loan on a percentage of the bow’s estimated value.
 If someone needs quick cash, they can pawn their bow to us.
 If they want to put a new bow on layaway, pawning their used bow helps them do that, but they can still get their old one back later when they have more money.
 Of course, not every bow is picked up.
 Sometimes our customers want a small, simple loan, and then they don’t return for their pawned item.

 When customers bring in used bows for consideration, we generally buy them only if they’re five years old or newer and in great condition.
 Of course, we inspect the bows for damage.
 The limbs, strings and cables all must be in very good condition.
 We try to avoid situations where we’d have to invest additional money into the bow to fix things before we could resell it.
 That would cut into our profits.
 We have an in-house guide we use to determine how much we’ll give a customer for their used bow.

 When a customer brings in a bow they want to liquidate, we make sure they’re aware they can get more money for it by selling it outright.
 We’re here to help our customers any way we can.

 Used bows move quickly for us, so we sell most of them in-house, marking them up a predetermined percentage from cost.
 Our resale strategy is fairly similar to any other archery shop, except that we have a range where customers can test several bows before buying one.
 Some shops don’t have that luxury.